Now Viewing Excavation & Trenching Safety Toolbox Talk

 Excavation & Trenching Safety Toolbox Talk

 Free excavation and trenching safety toolbox talk with checklist, crew discussion points, and printable PDF.
 Keep your jobsite safe and compliant.
+For busy crews.

-⚠️ Why This Matters
+Why This Matters

 • A trench collapse can happen without warning

-• Just 1 cubic yard of soil weighs ~3,000 lbs
+• Just 1 cubic yard of soil can weigh around 3,000 lbs

-🚧 Common Hazards
+Common Hazards

-• Cave-ins / trench collapse
+• Cave-ins and trench collapse

-• Falling materials or equipment
+• Falling tools, materials, or equipment

 • Hazardous atmospheres (low oxygen, gases)